Do you have a concern about how we have performed?

 Where the complainant is unwilling to put the complaint in writing, the complaints officer will make a record of what appears to be the issues and (if the complainant does not wish to remain anonymous) will forward a letter to the complainant detailing the apparent areas of concern and will invite the complainant to comment.

 We promise to treat every complaint seriously and will provide a detailed response within five business days.
-In appropriate circumstances, we will seek input from a senior member of our profession from outside of the firm or from the governing industry body or regulator (usually ASIC, ITSA or IPA).
+In appropriate circumstances, we will seek input from a senior member of our profession from outside of the members firms or from the governing industry body or regulator (usually ASIC, AFSA or ARITA).